thibault-charlottin/CluMiTiSI/README.txt

 Misc:
-When executing the code for the first time please run all the import the inputs cells before running the simulation cells You must restart the kernel if exiting during a simulation so that the traci module can reinitialize
+When executing the code for the first time please run all the import the inputs cells before running the simulation cells You must restart the kernel if exiting during a simulation so that the traci module can reinitialize If your computer is equipped with a good quality graphics card, you can replace 'sumo.exe' with 'sumo-gui.exe' to speed up the computation time